Common Name: camass

 Tolerate: Clay Soil, Dry Soil, Wet Soil, Black Walnut

-Best grown in moist, fertile, acidic, humusy soils in full sun to part shade.
+Best grown in moist, fertile, acidic, humusy, well-drained soils in full sun to part shade.
 Does best in full sun.
 Plant bulbs 4-6” deep and 6” apart in fall.
-Needs regular moisture during the spring growth and bloom, but will tolerate drier conditions after bloom as the plants head for summer dormancy.
+Needs regular moisture during the periods of spring growth and bloom, but will tolerate drier conditions after bloom as the plants head for summer dormancy.
 Best left undisturbed once planted.
-Can be grown from seed, but will not bloom until the 3rd or 4th year.
+Plants can be grown from seed, but will not bloom until the 3rd or 4th year.
+Tolerates clay soils.

 Camassia leichtlinii, sometimes called Leichtlin’s camass, is a spring-flowering bulbous perennial that typically grows on moist slopes and moist mountain meadows west of the Cascades and Sierras from British Columbia to southern California.
 Linear, strap-shaped leaves (up to 2’ long) typically form a 2’ clump of foliage.
 Star-shaped flowers (2-3" wide) in upright terminal racemes (20-80 flowers per raceme) open sequentially from bottom to top on stout, naked flowering stems that rise above the foliage clump to a height of 2.5-4’ tall in late spring.
 Each flower has six showy petal-like tepals.
 Flowers in this species may be white, cream, blue or purple, all with attractive yellow anthers.
 Good fresh cut flower.

 No serious insect or disease problems.
-Plants stems are strong and seldom need support.
+Plant stems are strong and seldom need support.

 Mass or plant in groups of at least 15 bulbs in wildflower meadows, open woodland areas or borders.
 May not deserve a prominent place in the border, however, since foliage can become rather scruffy in appearance after bloom.
 May also be utilized as accents on the periphery of a water garden or pond.